Editorial Review

 NAD+ Pathway Peptides and Metabolic Aging

-MOTS-c: A mitochondria-derived peptide encoded by mitochondrial DNA that acts as a metabolic regulator.
-MOTS-c activates AMPK (the "cellular energy sensor") and enhances NAD+ biosynthesis pathways.
-Research published in Cell Metabolism (2015) demonstrated that MOTS-c treatment reversed age-related insulin resistance, improved glucose homeostasis, and prevented obesity in high-fat diet models.
+Research in Cell Metabolism (2015) showed that MOTS-c treatment reversed age-related insulin resistance, improved glucose balance, and prevented obesity in high-fat diet models.
 As a naturally declining mitochondrial peptide, MOTS-c levels correlate with metabolic health and longevity potential.

-These mitochondria-derived peptides represent a new class of aging interventions: they are encoded by the mitochondrial genome, secreted as signaling molecules, and decline with age in patterns that mirror the progression of aging itself.
-Restoring their levels through supplementation may address the metabolic root causes of aging rather than just symptoms.
-Learn more about NAD+ pathway science in our NAD+ peptide guide.
+These mitochondria-derived peptides represent a new class of aging interventions.
+They are encoded by the mitochondrial genome, secreted as signaling molecules, and decline with age in patterns that mirror the progression of aging itself.

 Building an Anti-Aging Peptide Protocol